Journey Into Bikram Yoga

 I always encourage beginners to ‘listen’ to their bodies and take things gently at first.
 As you begin to feel release and strength, it’s a sign you’re ready to go deeper.
-Set only one goal for your yoga - to practise consistently – and allow things to unfold.
+Set only one goal for your yoga - to practise consistently – and allow the process time to work.
 This basic dedication may lead you on an incredible journey, one which could completely transform your perception of how you are meant to look on the outside, or feel on the inside.
-That said, in too many cases we've seen that the biggest obstacle to experiencing results is to allow one's practise to slide after having made often significant initial steps.
-It's common for people to experience noticeable initial changes within the first few weeks of their practise, but then drop off their regular routine when the next set of changes come slower.
-Be consistent, and don't stop the process just because you've the made initial gains in the first few weeks.
-Use the initial successes as a basis for the next step.
+We can all to easily get used to the idea that we are meant to be inflexible, or live with aches and pains, and that true fitness is only something meant for others.
+In too many cases, the biggest obstacle to experiencing results is to allow one's practise to slide after having made often significant initial steps.
+It's common for the new yoga practitioner to experience significant changes within the first few weeks of their practise, but then drop off their regular routine when the next set of changes come slower.
+The single most important thing at this stage is to Be Consistent.
+Don't stop the process just because you've the made initial gains in the first few weeks.
+Use your initial successes as a basis for the next step.
 Allow your body the time it deserves to continue on the path towards better health and more optimum performance.
 Enjoy the journey and the amazing changes that a regular practise can bring to body, mind and life.

 HOW I CAME TO YOGA

 To live life fully, with happiness and passion, is the most important thing we can do, and yoga has helped many achieve that.
-If you’re in London, I welcome you to come and visit our Canary Wharf space and meet some of my yoga teachers and members of the BYL community!
+If you’re in London, I welcome you to come and visit our Canary Wharf space and meet some of our yoga teachers and the many dedicated members of the BYL community!

 ABOUT BIKRAM YOGA

 • Designed for yoga beginners, aged 16-80+, the less fit you are the more quickly you’ll see results.